 Our team in the past few years, experienced plenty of Lotus Notes forensics cases.
 During the investigation, we noticed that there is a treasure of information in the form of an NSF database.
 To make it more clear, I will have to narrate the whole experience.

-Most of the times, clients arrive with just Lotus Notes account credentials and demand to find out the evidences from suspected person’s email account.
-Lotus Notes has its database in NSF format, storing – emails, contacts, tasks, calendar, notes, & journals.
+Most of the time, clients arrive with just Lotus Notes account credentials and demand to find out the evidence from the suspected person’s email account.
+Lotus Notes has its database in NSF format, storing – emails, contacts, tasks, calendars, notes, & journals.
 From a forensic point of view, the evidence can be hidden in any of the Lotus Notes elements.

 Convert NSF to PST File: The Whys & Wherefores?

-During our research process, we analyzed that, there is a another email client that works quite similar to Lotus Notes.
+During our research process, we analyzed that, there is another email client that works quite similar to Lotus Notes.
 The email client is Microsoft Outlook and it uses a file called PST (Personal Storage Table) which is quite simple to analyze as compared to the NSF format database.
-The PST is a format for Outlook to store contents of a particular user account.
+The PST is a format for Outlook to store the contents of a particular user account.

-- Migrate all NSF Items Successfully: The software is well capable to migrate all the items in NSF database folder to PST format which includes emails, contacts, calendar, journals, tasks, & notes.
-All the items will be exported successfully to outlook PST Format with all the original details and structure of the folders.
+The software is well capable to migrate all the items in the NSF database folder to PST format which includes emails, contacts, calendars, journals, tasks, & notes.
+It exports all the items successfully to outlook PST format with all the original details and structure of the folders.

-- Filtering Option:Using this Advanced level filtering, the Lotus Notes Forensics become easier and quicker to find suspected files.
-Filtering can be done on the basis of date by setting To and From, by checking or un-checking the Exclude Deleted Items option deleted folders can be excluded or included for the investigation.
+Using this Advanced level filtering, the Lotus Notes Forensics become easier and quicker to find suspected files. on the basis of date, it can filter by setting To and From, by checking or unchecking the Exclude Deleted Items option deleted folders can be excluded or included for the investigation.